chapter eight

 • Considering advanced deployment strategies

-• Security, safety & governance in production
+• Security, safety, and governance in production

 8.1 Strategies for consuming agents